Why Duplex Investors in Fort Lauderdale Are Switching to Furniture...

 Two units means double everything—bedrooms, kitchens, deliveries, and assembly.
-Here is why duplex investors use one furniture package order to match quality, hit one deadline, and unlock volume pricing.
+Here is why duplex investors use one furniture package order to match quality, hit one deadline, and open up volume pricing.

 Furnishing two complete units to the same standard, on the same timeline, is exponentially harder than one.
 Photo shoots and first guests do not wait for Unit B to catch up.